-However, the YKCA's reasoning with respect to the potential impacts of staking on Aboriginal title is not necessarily limited to the Yukon and has potentially broader implications for free entry in other Canadian jurisdictions.
-Although the YKCA acknowledged the importance of free entry (which it called "open entry") to the exploration industry, it found that constitutional duties must nevertheless be fulfilled:
+However, the YKCA's decision may have much broader implications for free entry in other Canadian jurisdictions.
+This is the result of the conclusion that the mere act of locating and recording a mineral claim potentially impacts claims to Aboriginal title.
+While acknowledging the importance of free entry (which the YKCA called open entry) to the exploration industry, the YKCA found that constitutional duties must nevertheless be fulfilled:

-While the activities sanctioned by the registration of a mining claim may attract consultation, it is a significant conclusion that the registration of a mining claim, by itself, can impact a potential claim of Aboriginal title.
-This principle, if it is ultimately applied in other jurisdictions, would pose a serious challenge to the existing mineral tenure regimes under most mining statutes in Canada.
+While the activities sanctioned by the registration of a mining claim under the Act may attract consultation, it remains challenging, in our view, how the registration of a mining claim, by itself, can impact a potential claim of Aboriginal title.
+If this proposition is upheld, it would be a direct challenge to the current system of free entry used throughout most of Canada.

 1 2012 YKCA 14